 The Bill of Sale must include a description and hull identification number, purchase date, price, and the signature of both the buyer and the seller.
 We recommend using the Maritime and Coastguard Agency Bill of Sale to transfer ownership of the boat.

-Warranty documentation, maintenance records and a VAT invoice (read more about VAT in our feature VAT on boats: a guide) and any other paperwork should also be handed over at the time of sale.
+Warranty documentation, maintenance records and a VAT invoice and any other paperwork should also be handed over at the time of sale.
 And once the deal is final, make sure you cancel your insurance.
 Some companies will let you date the cancellation back to the actual day of sale, even if you call a few days later.

 With a bit of planning and organisation, passing papers to complete a boat sale is only slightly more than a formality.
 Best of all, it is the last step before your final handshake.